 - Remediation of basic skills that are weak, via students’ diagnostic scores in Mathematics and Language Arts.

-- Remediation of content skills according to the NJ ASK cluster scores.
+- Remediation of content skills according to the PARCC cluster scores.

 - To help individual students meet grade expectations by reinforcing skills and working on learning strategies.